mikke89/RmlUiDoc/pages/data_bindings/examples.md

 		invader_handle.RegisterMember("damage", &Invader::damage);
 		invader_handle.RegisterMember("danger_rating", &Invader::danger_rating);

-		// Getter and setter functions can also be used. invader_handle.RegisterMember("color", &Invader::GetColor);
+		// Getter and setter functions can also be used.
+Alternatively, register
+		// the Colourb type as a new Scalar type instead. invader_handle.RegisterMember("color", &Invader::GetColor);
 	}